 Kayaking is a fun way to be in nature and get some exercise at the same time.
-Check out all the kayaking opportunities in north Alabama.
+Check out all the kayaking, canoeing, and paddle boarding opportunities in north Alabama.

 Cherokee Kayak Trail

 The Cherokee Kayak Trail is on Bear Creek in Cherokee.
 The put in point is at Bishop Bridge and take out at the steel bridge on Buddy Durham Rd.
 The trail is 8.1 miles.
 The outfitter is Cherokee Parks and Recreation.
 They charge $30 for a single kayak, $40 for a tandem, and $10.00 for transport if you own your own kayak.